Opinion: Helena Bonham Carter has fallen into a familiar trap over Johnny Depp

 This time, the court found that Depp and Heard had defamed each other.
 The ruling was murky and confused and Heard is currently appealing; however, the verdict has been spun as a moral win for Depp, who, on the stand, flipped the previous narrative and presented himself as a male-victim of domestic violence at the hands of Heard.

-Heard has been cast as a 21st century version of the fin-de-siecle fatal woman – bringing about the downfall of an innocent man through her maleficence and duplicity.
-She can blamed for everything about Depp’s professional demise, making his aggression, his vitriol, his misogyny, his vanity and profligacy more comfortable for his fans – those who fell in love with a quietly-spoken, man with a startling androgynous beauty and “old-fashioned” manners.
+Heard has been cast as a 21st-century version of the fin-de-siecle fatal woman – bringing about the downfall of an innocent man through her maleficence and duplicity.
+She can be blamed for everything about Depp’s professional demise, making his aggression, his vitriol, his misogyny, his vanity and profligacy more comfortable for his fans – those who fell in love with a quietly-spoken man with a startling androgynous beauty and “old-fashioned” manners.

 We didn’t get it wrong, we can say to ourselves, it’s not our judgement at fault, we can tell a domestic abuser when we see one, we don’t get hoodwinked and dazzled by beauty and fame, no – it’s all Heard.